 - Born February 23, 1958 in Lexington, KY USA

-John Shelby, currently a coach for the Milwaukee Brewers, was a center fielder with an 11-year career, playing on World Series winners for the 1983 Orioles and the 1988 Dodgers.
+John Shelby was a center fielder with an 11-year career, playing on World Series winners for the Baltimore Orioles in 1983 and the Los Angeles Dodgers in 1988.
 While he never won a Gold Glove, in the minors he led the league three times in outfielder assists.

-Drafted by the Baltimore Orioles, Shelby spent five seasons in the minors before reaching the big leagues as a September call-up in 1981.
-He played sparingly, appearing in seven games and going hitless in two at-bats.
+Drafted by the Orioles in the 1st round (20th pick) of the January 1977 amateur draft, Shelby spent five seasons in the minors before reaching the big leagues as a September call-up in 1981.
+He played sparingly, appearing in 7 games and going hitless in 2 at-bats.